Outdoor Research Arete - Women's Review

 First, the removable liner is incredibly thin.
 It is made from lightweight polypro material, so it performs well in temperatures only above 20F.
 In temperatures that creep below 20F, it will not insulate enough unless you use hand warmers as a secondary option.
 Even then, the gloves won't be warm for long.
-Second, the outer is incredibly breathable (and water resistant).
+That said, this liner wicks quite well.
+Second, the outer is incredibly breathable (and water-resistant).
 If you plan on hiking in the backcountry, this is a great option.

-Though not designed to be waterproof, note that the liner material can act like a sponge if you either sweat too much or find yourself using your liner while having contact with snow.
-One tester used the liner exclusively while ski-touring, and she cleaned snow from her skins and removed her tail-clips in the liners.
+Though not designed to be waterproof, note that the liner material can act like a sponge if you either sweat too much, or find yourself using your liner while having contact with the snow.
+One tester used the liner exclusively while ski-touring, and she cleaned the snow from her skins and removed her tail-clips in the liners.
 After only a few changeovers, the liners became too wet to keep her warm any longer.
 If you're hiking in the backcountry, make sure to hike with just the gloves, and put the liners in your pockets to avoid saturation.
 Or, choose to use this glove on warm days or in dry climates.

 The removable inner liner is what provides the glove with amazing dexterity and versatility.
 If it gets too hot, simply slip the liner out and use the shell on its own.
 Or, just use the liner if the shell is too hot.
 The beauty of the liner is the silicone gripping material on both the palm and fingertips.
 This allows you to easily use hands and fingers without needing to take the liners off.
 While out ski touring, testers were able to easily transition between the shell and then the liner to get the best use and comfort out of the glove.